Organisations that work with Coviu might have questions about how we handle data. This article aims to address these questions at a high level.

-Some of our apps do require data storage, so if you add an app with storage capabilities, such as local call recording, we store that your data with an encryption key specific to you.
+Some of our Apps do require data storage, so if you add an App with storage capabilities, such as local call recording, we store that data with an encryption key specific to you.
 We do not share that data with anybody else.
-Recording can only be done with the consent of all participants.
-The consent gathering is built into the app.
+Call recordings can only be done with the consent of all participants.
+The consent gathering is built into the App.

 Does data in calls between peers in the same country ever leave that country?

-There is no current Standard in Australia for a provision of services via telehealth or for the provision of a telehealth platform however, we apply the requirements of the Australian Privacy Principles to our platform.
-(Note: The creation of an Australian Telehealth Standard is underway by the Australian Govt.)
+There is no current Standard in Australia for the provision of services via telehealth or for the provision of a telehealth platform however, we apply the requirements of the Australian Privacy Principles to our platform.

 What other services does Coviu use?

 You have completed another Coviu help article.
-You now know a little more about the privacy and security aspects of Coviu.
+You now know more about the privacy and security aspects of Coviu.

 If this is not what you were looking for, explore our knowledge base and search for another article from here.

 If you still require any assistance, please do not hesitate to get in touch with our friendly Customer Success team using any of the contact methods available here.